Illustration by Otto Erdesz

 I’m interested in the current culture of the violin craft, in the market as well as the plight of the individual craftsperson.
-I’m curious to explore how larger social and economic systems interact with and effect the way we think about ourselves and our field.
+I’m curious to explore how larger social and economic systems interact with and affect the way we think about ourselves and our field.
 If we are to accept that we are living in a kind of end stage of Neoliberal capitalism then we have to imagine that many of our structural, financial and cultural institutions as well as accepted realities are becoming obsolete as well.
 So many fundamental societal systems, such as policing, justice, business, politics and education, rely too heavily on unexamined principles and often times ineffective or corrupt practices.
 These state, private and cultural institutions continue to persist despite the fact that the concepts and practices behind them are clearly often unfair, failing, and destructive.
 As citizens fighting an increasingly losing battle to live the American dream, it is all too easy to get lost in the daily details of survival.
 Underlying issues and concepts often go unexamined in the rush of daily life and in the world of truncated digital discourse.
 There is a feeling that the world is changing around us, exactly how is unclear, and the sense of uneasiness and fear is palpable.